 “WomenVenture is a terrific way to share the passion we feel for aviation.
 Surrounded by airplanes and good friends, who would not enjoy today?” says Dr. Chabrian.
 “A special thanks to United Airlines, one of our long-time supporters not just with WomenVenture, but with Girls in Aviation Day as well.”

-High Resolution Photo (Photo Credit: EAA).
+High Resolution Photo (Photo Credit: EAA) can be downloaded HERE.

 Women in Aviation International is a nonprofit 501(c)(3) organization dedicated to providing networking, mentoring and scholarship opportunities for women and men who are striving for challenging and fulfilling careers in the aviation and aerospace industries.
 For more information, contact WAI at 3647 State Route 503 South, West Alexandria, OH 45381, Phone 937-839-4647; Fax 937-839-4645 or through www.wai.org.

 Molly Martin, Outreach Director